peterbrittain/asciimatics/doc/source/widgets.rst

     layout.add_widget(Text("Email address:", "email"))
     layout.add_widget(TextBox(5, "Notes:", "notes", as_string=True))

+If you want more direct control of your labels, you could use the :py:obj:`.Label` widget to place them anywhere in the Layout as well as control the justification (left, centre or right) of the text.

 Or maybe you just want some static text in your UI?
 The simplest thing to do there is to use the :py:obj:`.Label` widget.
 If you need something a little more advanced - e.g. a pre-formatted multi-line status bar, use a :py:obj:`.TextBox` and disable it as described below.